Are you using the right credit card when ordering food for delivery?

 The Chase Sapphire Reserve is an elite credit card for those who spend money primarily on dining and travel.
 It earns 3 points per dollar on all forms of dining globally, but it also provides up to $60 in annual DoorDash credits this year.

-This credit is incredibly easy to use — just charge your DoorDash order to your Sapphire Reserve, and you’ll get a statement credit offsetting the charge, up to $60 this year alone.
+This credit is incredibly easy to use — just charge your DoorDash order to your Sapphire Reserve and you’ll get a statement credit offsetting the charge, up to $60 this year.
 You also don’t have to use the entire $60 in one fell swoop -— you can use it across several separate orders over time.

 But before you place that DoorDash order, make sure you also take advantage of another Chase Sapphire Reserve perk — up to two years of free DashPass membership.
-DashPass is a program that offers free delivery from eligible DoorDash restaurants, and you can get it at no cost just by adding your Sapphire Reserve as the default payment method in the DoorDash app, and then activating your DashPass membership.
+DashPass is a program that offers free delivery from eligible DoorDash restaurants, and you can get it at no cost just by adding your Sapphire Reserve as the default payment method in the DoorDash app, then activating your DashPass membership.

-The Chase Sapphire Reserve is an expensive card, but it somewhat softens the blow of its $550 annual fee with a $300 annual travel credit that covers any travel at all — parking lots, garages, and ride-sharing included — charged to the card.
+The Chase Sapphire Reserve is an expensive card, but it somewhat softens the blow of its $550 annual fee with a $300 annual travel credit that covers any travel at all — parking lots, garages and ride-sharing included — charged to the card.
 However, if you’re looking for a cheaper alternative that earns the same type of points, the Chase Sapphire Preferred card (below) is worth considering instead.

 Learn more and apply for the Chase Sapphire Reserve.